madslug17/AgeofAshes/Session_Notes.md

 ### Posandi Bros

 We all go to Posandi Bros.
-We get directed to Almira, a manager, who goes and gets Alak for us, but she is snide about it.
+We get directed to Amera, a manager, who goes and gets Alak for us, but she is snide about it.
 Alak comes out, and Fable asks what are we going to get for giving him the ring.
 Alak is upset we won't just give him the ring and offers us 20 GP.
 Gus says too bad we don't havfe the ring and we leave.
 Alak says that is disappointing.
 Mo' is upset about the whole thing.

 ## Cave to Alesta's Ring